Thank you for visiting from Instagram;

 What Jill Wolcott Knits Does On Instagram

-- [currently not working, but soon] When it is functioning, a Color of the Day post on Instagram using the Colorstrology book by Michele Bernhardt and Pantone® colors.
-I love color and have found putting these posts together a pleasure, but also a wonderful learning experience!
+- [currently not working, but soon] When it is functioning, a Color of the Day post goes up on Instagram using the Colorstrology book by Michele Bernhardt and Pantone® colors.
+I love color and have found putting these posts together a pleasure as well as being a wonderful learning experience!
 Sign up for my newsletter, and at that time, choose to get these posts in your inbox daily to make sure you never miss one!

 What Jill Wolcott Knits Does Besides Instagram

 It turns out I really don’t have time to do everything.
-It has taken me years to accept that, and as a result, I just cannot keep up the online content as I have in the past.
+It has taken me years to accept that, and as a result, I just cannot keep up the multiple types of content as I have in the past.
 Look for new things soon!

 Are you looking for other content?
 Check the Learning tab.